-Outside Liguria, Forza Italia failed to capitalize on the left’s It got 31 percent support nationwide but its former ally, the separatist Lega Nord, is on the ascendancy.
+Outside Liguria, Forza Italia failed to capitalize on the left’s collapse.
+It got 31 percent support nationwide but its former ally, the separatist Lega Nord, is on the ascendancy.
 It stayed in power in Veneto, the region around Venice, and drew more votes in the south where concerns about African refugees arriving in Italy are rising.

 As a Euroskeptic party, Lega Nord also benefited from growing resentment toward austerity and high unemployment which are associated with the European Union.
 On the left, the Euroskeptic Five Star Movement did well for the same reason.
 It got 16 percent support across the country.